Author Archives: greg

 Silent firing is Engineering Managers who don’t give feedback

 Good managers will always encourage you and tell you that you’re doing a good job.
 Great managers will challenge you to mature as a software engineer.
 In my career I’ve observed EMs who “silent fire” someone by not spending enough time as a coach.
 The goal of this article is to remove this veil for software engineers so they can improve their manager’s effectiveness.
 Managers: your team is your responsibility.
-One rower in a boat can slow down the team.

 Having good optics as an engineer can help you navigate through ineffective managers.
 Photo taken at Museo Galileo in Florence, Italy.